amchii/tg-signer/README_EN.md

 Options:
   -l, --log-level [debug|info|warn|error]
-                                  Log level: `debug`, `info`, `warn`, `error`
+                                  Log level, `debug`, `info`, `warn`, `error`
                                   [default: info]
-  --log-file PATH                 Log file path, can be relative  [default: tg-signer.log] -p, --proxy TEXT                Proxy address, e.g., socks5://127.0.0.1:1080,
+  --log-file PATH                 Path to log file, can be a relative path  [default: tg-signer.log] -p, --proxy TEXT                Proxy address, e.g., socks5://127.0.0.1:1080,
-                                  overrides the `TG_PROXY` environment variable  [env var: TG_PROXY] --session_dir PATH              Directory to store TG sessions, can be relative  [default: .]
+                                  will override the value of the environment variable `TG_PROXY`  [env var: TG_PROXY] --session_dir PATH              Directory to store TG Sessions, can be a relative path  [default: .]
-  -a, --account TEXT              Custom account name, the session file is named <account>.session  [env var: TG_ACCOUNT; default: my_account]
+  -a, --account TEXT              Custom account name, corresponding session file will be <account>.session  [env var: TG_ACCOUNT; default: my_account]
-  -w, --workdir PATH              tg-signer working directory, used to store configurations and sign-in records  [default: .signer]
+  -w, --workdir PATH              tg-signer working directory, used to store configurations and sign-in records, etc.  [default: .signer]
+  --session-string TEXT           Telegram Session String,
+                                  will override the value of the environment variable `TG_SESSION_STRING`  [env var: TG_SESSION_STRING]
-  --help                          Show this message and exit.
+  --in-memory                     Whether to store the session in memory, default is False (stored in file) --help                          Show this message and exit.

 Commands:
-  list       List existing configurations login      Log into the account (to retrieve session) logout     Log out of the account and delete the session file monitor    Configure and run monitoring reconfig   Reconfigure run        Execute the sign-in based on task configuration run-once   Run the sign-in task once, even if it has already been executed today send-text  Send a message, make sure the session has "seen" the `chat_id` before version    Show version
+  list          List existing configurations list-members  Query members of a chat (group or channel), admin permissions required for channels login         Log in to account (for obtaining session) logout        Log out of account and delete session file monitor       Configure and run monitoring reconfig      Reconfigure settings run           Run sign-in according to task configuration run-once      Run a sign-in task once, even if the task has already been executed today send-text     Send a message once, ensure the current session has "seen" the `chat_id` version       Show version
 ```

 Example: